-That opportunity will vary by customer, as some are interested in learning more and handling more.
 Other customers might prefer (and be willing to pay the recurring cost of) a more proactive support agreement approach.
 Among the benefits of a support agreement is that the integrator provides free training to the end user's staff, which could boost their level of expertise over time and enable less day-to-day involvement of the integrator in troubleshooting.
 The support level might be decreased a couple of years into a system's life to reflect greater expertise by the end user.

-"The more educated and competent the customers, the better the experience.
-There is a direct correlation between customer satisfaction and training."
+"The more educated and competent the customers, the better the experience," says Aaron Simpson.
+"There is a direct correlation between customer satisfaction and training."